ajamal31/Codewars/README.md

 # Codewars

-My solutions ask I rank up on Codewars.
+My solutions as I rank up on Codewars.